farzadj/farzadj.github.io/BridgeType/README.md

 Clipboard access is only used after an explicit user action, such as pressing paste/copy.
 The app does not listen for clipboard changes.

+## Analytics

+BridgeType includes a privacy-safe analytics abstraction with optional Firebase Analytics support.
+Events are limited to feature usage and outcomes, such as app open, keyboard mode changes, language/model status, translation success/failure, voice recognizer outcome, and settings changes.

+Analytics events must not include message text, translated text, selected incoming text, voice transcripts, clipboard contents, chat screen content, contact data, phone numbers, or messenger app names.
+Text is represented only by coarse length buckets such as `1_20` or `81_200`.

+Real Firebase uploads require adding `app/google-services.json` for application ID `com.fj.BridgeType`.
+Without that file, the Firebase tracker safely no-ops and the app still builds.

 ## Tech Stack

 - Kotlin